PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 The *Actions* panel contains a series of tabs, each of which represents the different operations you can perform against the data in the selected Mongo database.
 See below for a detailed account of how to work with these tabs.

-## Collection Drop-Down Menu Filtering
+## Using Collection Drop-Down Menu Filtering

 You can use the *Collection* drop-down on each *Actions* tab to select from the list of Collections that are available in your database.
 If the Collections list is a long list, you can use filter switches to turn on and off sections of the Collections list and make things more manageable.